sadmanshababkabir/Molecular-Dynamics-Investigation-of-Mechanical-Properties-of-Sugarcane-Bagasse-FIber-in-LAMMPS/README.md

 The main objective of this work is to provide a reliable and reusable atomistic simulation pipeline for understanding the deformation behavior and mechanical performance of sugarcane bagasse fiber.
 The workflow is suitable for future extension to chemically modified fibers, moisture-dependent systems, and hybrid bio-composite materials.

-## Citation

-If this repository contributes to your research, please cite the associated journal article or acknowledge this project appropriately.

-## License

-Add your preferred license here.

 ## Author